chokevin8/chokevin8.github.io/_posts/2023-02-05-stable-diffusion.md

 To address these issues during training, when training and evaluating GANs, researchers generally use both qualitative and quantitative metrics during the training and evaluation process.
 Qualitative metrics are essentially human judges rating the quality of the generated images compared to the ground-truth images.
 Quantitative metrics that are often used, are
 Inception Score (IS) and Frechet Inception Distance (FID).
-More on these later.
+More on these in later blogs.

 <br>
 <img src = "/assets/images/gan_meme.jpeg" width = "300" height = "450" class = "center">